anoopsarkar/nlp-class/hw0.md

 1. Visit the course submission page at [sfu-nlp-class.appspot.com](http://sfu-nlp-class.appspot.com).
 You will need a Google account, if you don't already have one; use it to sign in.

-2. This system is used to upload all homework assignments, but participation in the leaderboard is optional.
-To remove yourself from the leaderboard, uncheck the checkbox and click "Update".
-Otherwise, choose a handle, or keep the default (your Google nickname).
+2. This system is used to upload all homework assignments.
+You should use your group name as the handle when you submit your assignment.
+By default it will keep your Google nickname which cannot be used to give you a grade.

-3. Assignment 0 (this one) has been activated.
+3. Homework 0 (this one) has been activated.
 Use the file submission dialog to upload your submissions.

-## Assignment 0
+## Homework 0

-Assignment 0 expects a file containing a single number.
+Homework 0 expects a file containing a single number.
 The leaderboard displays a simple nonmonotonic function of this number, and sorts the entries according to the highest value.